department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-04-forms-library.md

 - [`api-extractor`](https://api-extractor.com/pages/overview/intro/)
 - [React router](https://reactrouter.com/)

 The following sections outline the various parts of the systems.
-Heading descriptors include:
+To aid in navigability, I've added some specific heading descriptors to this section:
 - `Sub-module:` These describe sub-modules
 - `Helper:` These describe development aids for building forms
   - Common components, functions, variables, etc. which can be used by engineers to rapidly build forms and maintain UX consistency across VA.gov

+**Discussion:** Is breaking the library up into sub-modules and helpers a helpful mental model?

 #### Sub-module: State management
 A state manager provides the context to its children for setting and getting